redis/docs/content/develop/interact/search-and-query/advanced-concepts/phonetic_matching.md

 - oss
 - kubernetes
 - clients
-description: Phonetic matching
+description: Details about phonetic matching capabilities
 linkTitle: Phonetic
-title: Phonetic
+title: Phonetic matching
 weight: 14
 ---

-# Phonetic matching

 Phonetic matching, for example "Jon" vs. "John", allows searching for terms based on their pronunciation.
 This capability can be a useful tool when searching for names of people.